pacak/bpaf/README.md

-use some of the member functions from [`Parser`] to apply further processing, combine parsers using [`or_else`][Parser::or_else], [`construct!`], [`apply!`] or [`tuple!`], create parser [`Info`], attach it to the parser with [`for_parser`][Info::for_parser] and execute with [`run`] to get the results out.
+use some of the member functions from [`Parser`] to apply further processing, combine parsers using [`or_else`][Parser::or_else], [`construct!`], [`apply!`] or [`tuple!`], create parser [`Info`], attach it to the parser with [`for_parser`][Info::for_parser] and execute with [`run`][ParserInfo::run] to get the results out.
 As far as the rest of the application is concerned there's only one parameter.
 See [params] for starting points explanations.

 ```no_run
 use bpaf::*;